rizinorg/book/src/configuration/evars.md

 Enables or disables "fortune" messages displayed at each rizin start.

-### cfg.fortunes.type

-Fortunes are classified by type.
-This variable determines which types are allowed for displaying when `cfg.fortunes` is `true`, so they can be fine-tuned on what's appropriate for the intended audience.
-Current types are `tips`, `fun`, `nsfw`, `creepy`.

 ### stack.size

 This variable lets you set the size of stack in bytes.